 Anniversary Sweet Pea is very fragrant.
 The pink edges are so delicate.

 It is claimed that soaking the Sweet Pea seeds may hasten germination but I don’t always bother.
 I used to until I observed many reseed themselves in my garden, that assured me that it was an unnecessary step when I seed early.
 Some recommend scarifying as well which is scratching the seed surface to aid germination, again I don’t waste my time on that.
 I have read but not tried rolling them on some sand paper can do this less tediously than trying to scarify one seed at a time.

 Here is an example of how easy they can germinate, I found this little pea shoot starting from a seed I dropped accidentally in a pot next to a Sempervivum.

 February is a good time for me to get Sweet Peas started in my greenhouse, many other places March is an excellent time to start.
-(Please Note: once it warms up outside I sow them directly in the ground, I sow them all summer long so if you are reading in summer just sow your sweet peas directly) They prefer soil temps of 50 to 60 degrees so you may need to shade the area if it has already warmed up.
+(Please Note: once it warms up outside I sow them directly in the ground) They prefer soil temps of 50 to 60 degrees so you may need to shade the area if it has already warmed up.

 I use regular potting soil or compost and 3 or 4 inch pots.
 Pour the soil into the posts loosely.
 Poke the seeds in just a bit, not far, about half an inch.
 I put in 2 seeds per pot.
 (Some prefer using peat pots or poo pots so as not to disturb the roots when transplanting out in the garden)

 Don’t press the soil hard, just firm them in.
 Water the seeds in and that will help tamp the soil down.

 When seedlings are about 4 to 6 inches tall pinch out the central stem just above a leaf joint, leaving about 2 or 3 leaf nodes, this will promote branching.